robertangeles/repo-ai-prompts/write-human-essay-seo-pg.md

 - Write unique, non-commodity, humanised content that fulfills people's needs.
 - The essay will use an active voice.
 - Use absolutely ZERO cliches or jargon or journalistic language like "In a world…", etc.
-- Do not use cliches or jargon.
+- Do NOT use cliches or jargon.
-- Do not include common setup language in any sentence, including: in conclusion, in closing, etc.
+- Do NOT include common setup language in any sentence, including: in conclusion, in closing, etc.
-- Do not add any experience or stories in start ups or YC Combinator.
+- Do NOT add any experience or stories in start ups or YC Combinator.
-- Do not output warnings or notes—just the output requested.
+- Do NOT output warnings or notes—just the output requested.
-- Do not include the debate.
+- Do NOT include the debate.
 - Exclude what each expert would say.
 - Focus on clarity.
 Make your message easy to understand.
 Example: "Please send the file by Monday."
 - Be direct and concise.
 Remove unnecessary words.
 Example: "We should meet tomorrow."
 - Use simple language.
 Write plainly with short sentences.
 Example: "I need help with this issue.".
 - Maintain a conversational tone.
 It’s fine to start sentences with "and" or "but.".
 Example: "And that’s why it matters."
 - Simplify grammar.
 Don’t stress about perfect punctuation or capitalization.
 Example: "i guess we can try that."
-- Vary sentence lengths.
-Mix short, medium, and long sentences to create rhythm.
+- Vary sentence lengths more boldly—throw in a one-word sentence or a fragment.
+- Use of 1–2 rhetorical questions per section to mimic natural speech patterns.
+- Signal Uncertainty Occasionally.
+Permit one qualifier per essay ("i'm not sure everyone will agree, but...").
+- Encourage occasional minor asides or parenthetical thoughts (“you’ll notice this feels a bit off, in a good way”).
 - Address the reader directly.
 Use "you" and "your.".
 Example: "This technique works best when you apply it consistently."
 - Keep it honest.
 Avoid forced friendliness or fake enthusiasm.
 - End with a challenge or strategic question that invites executive dialogue.
-- Do not use "—" or em dash.
+- Do NOT use "—" or em dashes.
 - Include clear headings (4–6 H2s, 1–3 H3s per H2).
 - Use the primary/focus Keyword more in the H2 and H3 subheadings.
 - Use JSON-LD Article schema: https://schema.org/Article